Chinese Music — History, Classifications, Artists, Eminent Songs, and Fun Facts

 Excellent Guqin playing skill, together with Weiqi (Strategy Game of Go), Shufa (Chinese Calligraphy), and Huihua (Chinese Painting), consists of the Four Arts that aristocrats and talented scholars gentlemen in ancient China should master.

 Ancient Guqin of the Tang Dynasty (618 — 907) — Cai Feng Ming Qi Front and Back

-Traditional Chinese music uses the pentatonic scale based on the Five Elements Theory, and Shi Er Lv or the Twelve Pitch Pipes as the tuning system.
+Traditional Chinese songs use the pentatonic scale based on the Five Elements Theory and Shi Er Lv or the Twelve Pitch Pipes as the tuning system.

-The modern 12 Tone Equal Temperament was first discovered and described accurately by Prince Zhu Zaiyu in the year 1584.
+The 12 Tone Equal Temperament of modern music was first discovered and described accurately by Prince Zhu Zaiyu in 1584.

-Chinese music goes back to at least 8000 years ago, based on the crane wing bones made flute unearthed from the Jiahu Site (7000 BC — 5700 BC) of Peiligang Culture.
+Chinese music went back at least 8000 years ago, based on the crane wing bones made flute unearthed from the Jiahu Site (7000 BC — 5700 BC) of Peiligang Culture.